neilgee/genesischild/readme.md

 * Post Footer Right

 ###Home Page
-The Home Page has been widgetised and the default Genesis loop can be removed.
+The Home Page has been widgetized and the default Genesis loop can be removed.

 To remove the Genesis home page loop tweak the **front-page.php** file by uncommenting line 88: